 - Not have your Title IV eligibility suspended due to a federal or state drug conviction.

 Finding financial aid begins with filing a Free Application for Federal Student Aid (FAFSA) online.
 Which FAFSA should you complete?

 The FAFSA determines a student’s eligibility for grants and loans.
-Undergraduate students may be able to receive a Federal Pell Grant, a Federal Supplemental Educational Opportunity Grant, State of Illinois Monetary Award Program grant (Illinois residents only), or a Federal Perkins loan in addition to the Federal Direct Subsidized and Unsubsidized Loan(s).
-Graduate students are evaluated for the Federal Direct Loans, Federal Graduate PLUS, and possible Federal Perkins loan.
+Undergraduate students may be able to receive a Federal Pell Grant, a Federal Supplemental Educational Opportunity Grant, or State of Illinois Monetary Award Program grant (Illinois residents only), in addition to the Federal Direct Subsidized and Unsubsidized Loan(s).
+Graduate students are evaluated for the Federal Direct Loans and the Federal Graduate PLUS.
 Eligible students may also qualify for Federal College Work Study funds for on-campus employment.

-Sometimes additional information will be requested by the Office of Financial Aid prior to determining a final award offer.
+Sometimes additional information will be requested by the Financial Aid Office prior to determining a final award offer.
 You will be contacted via email when additional documents or information are required.
 This may include, but is not limited to, the following items:

 You may be requested to submit additional information in order to receive a financial aid award.
 This is as a result of being selected for verification, and/or missing or incomplete data on the FAFSA (do not submit these forms unless requested to do so).